Size ranking: 79th

 Origin: The 12 southern constellations of Keyser and de Houtman

-Hondius and Bayer oriented the chameleon with its feet towards the south celestial pole, but the Frenchman Nicolas Louis de Lacaille turned it round so that it had its back to the pole on his southern planisphere of 1756, and that is how it has been depicted ever since.
+Plancius, Hondius, and Bayer oriented the chameleon with its feet towards the south celestial pole, but Edmond Halley turned it round so that it had its back to the pole on his southern star chart of 1678, and that is how it has been depicted ever since.

-Chamaeleon has no legends associated with it, and it contains no bright stars.
+Chamaeleon has no legends associated with it, and its brightest stars are only of fourth magnitude.

 © Ian Ridpath.
 All rights reserved